Name of chambers:

 Applicants should use the Pupillage Gateway online portal to submit their written application.
 We look for candidates with a very strong academic background, excellent communication skills, and the commitment and energy to succeed in the competitive world of the Commercial Bar.

 To ensure fairness, each candidate’s written application is marked blind.

-Candidates who successfully pass Stage Two are asked to complete a Test Set of papers and return them to Chambers to be marked.
-This involves writing an Opinion on a legal problem, usually based on a real case on which a Member of Chambers has been instructed.
+Candidates who successfully pass Stage One are asked to complete a Test Set of papers and return them to Chambers to be marked.
+This involves writing an Opinion on a more general rather than legal problem.
 The aim of the exercise is to assess candidates’ analytical skills and their ability to express themselves clearly and concisely.
-The exercise is not a test of legal knowledge (although some legal research is required).
-The legal problem is designed to be suitable for candidates who are studying for the GDL.
+The exercise is not a test of legal knowledge (although some research is required).
+The problem is designed to be suitable for candidates who are studying for the GDL.
 To ensure fairness, each candidate’s answer is marked blind by two Members of Chambers.

-The candidates who produce the best test set are invited to a second interview with an expanded panel of Members of Chambers.
+The candidates who produce the best test set are invited to an interview with an expanded panel of Members of Chambers.
 The aim of the interview is to further test candidates’ intellectual ability, analytical skills, judgment, and ability to think and express themselves clearly and persuasively under pressure.

 The Pupillage Gateway will open for applications at 11am on Monday 7 January 2019 and the deadline to apply is 11am on Thursday 7 February 2019

 The invitations to complete the written test set will be sent during the week commencing 1st March 2019 with test sets to be returned within 10 days

 Short-list interviews will be held during the week commencing 8 April 2019

 Offers will be made via the Gateway on Tuesday 7 May 2019